 '''

--E engine
+-v level

 '''

 This option specifies the cryptographic hardware to use, when applicable.

 When BIND 9 is built with OpenSSL, this needs to be set to the OpenSSL engine identifier that drives the cryptographic accelerator or hardware service module (usually pkcs11).